logicappsio/CustomAPIs/WebAPI/README.md

 * Visual studio 2013 or higher

 ####Step 1: Creating a WebAPI and deploying it on Azure
-1. Start off by launching visual studio and create a new ASP.NET web application.
+1. Start off by launching visual studio and create a new C# ASP.NET web application.
 ![](./images/NewWebApp.PNG "New WebApp")

 2. On the next screen select the web API template.